webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 3. In the top level `/web/index.xhtml`:
    - At the very top find the `<ui:param name="title" value=" …"/>` and give it a meaningful new title.
      - `<ui:param name="title" value="PrimeFaces: test web app: [PLEASE RENAME]"/>`
-   - <u>DO NOT comment out or delete the following line</u>, it should be at the top of every JSF page or JSF template, so that the date/time diagnostics and library versions appear every time a page is served:
+   - **DO NOT comment out or delete the following line**, it should be at the top of every JSF page or JSF template, so that the date/time diagnostics and library versions appear every time a page is served:
      - `<ui:include src="common.xhtml"/>`
    - Comment out (or simply delete) every `<ui:include ... />` for help panels and help boxes:
      - You may then also completely delete the entire `/web/help` folder if you wish :relieved:.
    - Comment out the `<ui:include ... />` for the default test links (it's best to keep the referenced file in case you want to examine the examples again later, unless you've done this many time before):
      - `<ui:include src="/include/default_test_links.xhtml"/>`
-4. Then **Clean and Build** and **Run** your renamed test web app <u>before</u> making any other JSF/XHTML code or Java class code modifications.
+4. Then **Clean and Build** and **Run** your renamed test web app **before** making any other JSF/XHTML code or Java class code modifications.

-You are now ready to start creating your own test web app variation with <u>new</u> test pages:
+You are now ready to start creating your own test web app variation with **new** test pages:

 - Create your test page.
 It's entirely up to you what it does and where it lives, but keep it simple at first:
-  - You may wish to <u>copy, re-author, then adapt</u> one of the existing test page examples for `FakeEntity`:
+  - You may wish to **copy, re-author, then adapt** one of the existing test page examples for `FakeEntity`:
-    - Please DO remove any references to **Webel IT Australia** in <u>copied and adapted</u> page titles.
+    - Please DO remove any references to **Webel IT Australia** in **copied and adapted** page titles.
   - Your test page has this in it right at the top, yes ? :angel:
     - `<ui:include src="common.xhtml"/>`
 - In the `index.xhtml`, find this `p:panel` and give it a descriptive title and contents about your test(s):